gvwilson/thirdbit/teaching/marketing.md

 a robot car that one of your students made from scraps she found around the house, the website another student made for his parents' retirement home, or anything else that makes what you're doing seem real.
-Props tell a story,
+Another is to make a short video–no more than a few minutes long–showcasing the backgrounds and accomplishments of your students.
-and while people always ask for data, they *believe* stories.
+The aim of both is to tell a story: while people always ask for data, stories are what they believe.

 > **Foundational Myths**
 >